-The Coronavirus has been declared a pandemic by the World Health Organisation with potential significant impacts on businesses and the workforce.
-We can support you with contigency planning, guiding you through the steps you can take to mitigate the risks in these challenging times.
+The Coronavirus pandemic has had significant impacts on businesses and the workforce.
+We can support you with your business planning and recovery, guiding you through the steps you can take to mitigate the risks in these challenging times.

-Understand the impact on contracts in your industry to avoid litigation, find out about the latest guidance on immigration so you can plan ahead, and get the latest PM's briefings with our updated summaries.
+Understand the impact on contracts in your industry to avoid litigation, find out about the latest guidance on redundancy and pay so you can plan ahead, and get the latest PM's briefings with our updated summaries.

 Read our Latest Coronavirus Blogs